<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1703002966605591&amp;ev=PageView&amp;noscript=1">

 Start with Happy.
 Know what makes horses happy and know what makes YOUR horse happy.
 All horses, by nature, want to feel safe, & comfortable.
 They want to be able to graze, socialize, wander, and investigate things.

 If you and your horse are happy, you can better harmonize.
 Take care of your partnership.
 Solve the areas where you or your horse feel tension or anxiety around each other.
-When you can do that, you can have higher quality communication which will enable you to better apply the techniques that are necessary for your specific sport.
+When you can do that, you can have higher quality communication which will enable you to better apply the techniques to improve biomechanics that are necessary for your specific sport.

 DN Video Classroom Free TrialKaren Rohlf simplifies and explains complex training issues,